Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/diagnosticSettings/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Diagnostic settings example

-This deploys the module in its simplest form.
+This deploys the module configured its diagnostic settings with multiple combinations

 ```hcl
 terraform {